 - A Checkpoint must be Announced in Advance

 Before setting up a checkpoint, it is advisable to notify the public at least a week before it is put up.
 The date and time of the inspection should be published on police websites, local dailies, televisions, or town websites.

 What to Expect When Stopped at a Checkpoint

 Police set up DUI checkpoints at small sections of a highway.
 Typically, this causes vehicles to merge lanes to fewer ones before making the stop.
 A field officer will ask the driver to roll down their window.
 The driver will be asked to display their registration and driver’s license.

 Usually, the officer engages the driver in a brief discussion where the officer is keen to notice any slurred speech or incoherent answers.
 The officer will also be looking for other signs such as glazed eyes or the smell of alcohol.
 This is all done to establish whether the driver is intoxicated.
 If none of these signs is found, the driver is released to go.

 However, if any of these signs of impairment are noticed, the driver will be pulled over and asked to submit to further field sobriety tests.
 If it is established the driver is driving under the influence, he or she is arrested and charged with a DUI offense.

-When the officers suspect a driver to be intoxicated, they will look for further signs that may indicate the driver is drunk or drugged driving.
+When the officers suspect a driver to be intoxicated, they will look for further signs that may indicate the driver is driving under the influence.
 Some of the things an officer may be on the lookout for include: